Setting the record straight: what is brain fog?

 When brain fog deserves closer examination

-As I discovered in 2019, my 5 years of unexplained brain fog was caused by autoimmune encephalitis: serious brain inflammation caused by my immune system attacking healthy tissue.
+As I discovered in 2019, my 5 years of unexplained brain fog after a flu-like illness was caused by autoimmune encephalitis: serious brain inflammation caused by my immune system attacking healthy tissue.
 In the most severe cases, it’s life-threatening.

 Now, I’m not suggesting that this is a common culprit of cognitive deficits.
 Autoimmune encephalitis is considered a rare illness, though its relatively recent discovery (circa 2007) and increased rates of diagnosis suggests it’s more common than doctor’s realize.